WyattRuttle/DockerComposeProject/README.md

     docker-compose up

 ## Browse to IP:5000 in browser
-refresh the page and watch the counter go up
+Refresh the page and watch the counter go up